 However, there are two options you still have.
 For one, it’s possible to grow lion’s mane in North America, and kits are available online with seeds to grow it in your own personal garden.

 If you go this route, be aware that many people liken the mushroom to a seafood-tasting, fleshy item.
 It pairs well with brown rice or quinoa, especially if you add some fresh flavors, such as bell peppers or sweet onion.

 Not everyone has a way to grow personal crops, so you can also purchase lion’s mane mushroom in supplement form.
-Be sure to do your research and only purchase organic supplements from trusted manufacturers.
+Be sure to do your research and only purchase high-quality supplements from trusted manufacturers.

 History and Interesting Facts About Lion’s Mane Mushroom

 Like many powerfully beneficial foods, lion’s mane mushroom has been known for some time in parts of Asia to be great for various body functions and conditions.
 Used in Japan for centuries and possibly millennia, the odd-looking fungus is revered by Buddhist monks and understood to be almost a mystical source of nutrition.

 A sect of Buddhist monks known as the Yamabushi wear a garment known as the “suzukake,” fashioned from many long strands of fur, bears a striking resemblance to the lion’s mane mushroom and probably accounts for why the mushroom is known in some areas as the yamabushitake.

 Some sources state that it was reserved for royalty at different times in the past.